Welcome Back to Campus!

 Stigma hurts everyone by creating more fear or anger towards ordinary people instead of the disease that is causing the problem.
 We can fight stigma and help not hurt others by providing social support.
 We can communicate the facts that being Chinese or Asian American does not increase the chance of getting or spreading COVID-19.

-What if I have a question about COVID-19 that is not already answered?
+What if I have a question about COVID-19?

 If you cannot find an answer to your question about COVID-19, you can email: "email@example.com".